cuongdqpayment/ngxi4-dynamic-service/projects/ngxi4-dynamic-service/README.md

 # 3. Use for services in ./home.page.ts

-import { Ngxi4AuthService } from 'ngxi4-dynamic-service';
+import { AuthService, CommonsService } from 'ngxi4-dynamic-service';

 @Component({
   selector: 'app-home',